 Gastronomy is the diner’s sense of the world.
-That’s my description, while remaining true, I believe, to Brillat-Savarin, in his book dated 1826 and still the major contribution to the field.
+That’s my description, while remaining true, I believe, to Brillat-Savarin, in his book dated 1826.
+He is still the major contributor to the field.

 In France, Italy and elsewhere, “gastronomy” might have come to suggest the appreciation or promotion of good food, but Brillat-Savarin had something more intellectually ambitious in mind.
 He defined gastronomy as the “rational knowledge of everything that relates to human-beings insofar as they nourish themselves”.
 Note the word “everything”.
 He expected a science encompassing just about every other in his day, and he specified natural history, physics, chemistry, cookery, commerce and political economy.

 I then emphasise something that Brillat-Savarin left implicit, namely, that Physiology of Taste was a diner’s take on these.
 His work was the diner’s sense in intent, method, form and content.
 He analysed bodily sensations and needs, described his and others’ experiences at the table, looked into the cultural manipulation bringing the raw materials there, and set eating and drinking in their larger context, especially economic (his book should have been Economics of Taste).
 He then reported in a deliberately pleasurable, conversational way.

 Since setting out to write a gastronomic history of Australia while living in Tuscany from 1977 until 1979 (One Continuous Picnic, 1982 & 2007), I have only become more convinced that a radical gastronomy makes more sense than most, if not all, other disciplines.
 Nothing could be more basic than sustenance – physically and culturally – although such a claim would have seemed outrageous through much of the twentieth century, dominated, as it was, by capital’s ascetic rationalisation.